Internet-Draft OAuth Mission Deferred Approval August 2026

 1. Introduction

 Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile") derives an Authority Set from a submitted Mission Intent and records an approval event at which an Approver consents to that authority.
 It specifies what the approval commits, not how the approval is obtained over time.
 One fact about agent approval is left unspecified: a human Approver review is asynchronous.
-The agent submits a proposed Mission and must wait, sometimes for a long time, for a decision.
+The agent submits a Proposed Mission and must wait, sometimes for a long time, for a decision.

 This document supplies that.
 It profiles OAuth Deferred Token Response [I-D.draft-gerber-oauth-deferred-token-response] (the "deferred substrate") so a Mission approval can be deferred and polled.